MichaelCurrin/python-twitter-guide/docs/code_snippets.md

-# Code snippets
+# How to
-> Common use-cases for the Twitter API and how to solve them with Tweepy
+> Common use-cases for the Twitter API and how to solve them in Python 3 using Tweepy

 This section aims at making at easier by doing that work for you and suggesting a good path, by providing recommended code snippets and samples of the data or returned.
 This guide is not meant to be complete, but rather to cover typical situations in a way that is easy for beginners to follow.